maverick-0215/Fairness-issues-in-data-mining/README.md

-# FairML BERT Bias Audit (Phases 1-4)
+# FairML BERT Bias Testing

-This project audits sociolinguistic bias in BERT embeddings using Indian literature from Project Gutenberg.
+This project measures sociolinguistic bias in BERT embeddings using Indian literature from Project Gutenberg.

 ## Target sets (what they mean)